Reverse Total Shoulder Replacement

 During a conventional shoulder replacement, a plastic “cup” is placed into the shoulder socket and a metal “ball” is attached to the top of the upper arm bone.
 With reverse total shoulder replacement, the metal ball and socket are switched.
 The plastic cup is attached to the upper end of the arm bone and the ball is attached to the socket.

-If shoulder pain is keeping you from enjoying an active lifestyle, speak with an orthopedic provider at Susquehanna Health.
+If shoulder pain is keeping you from enjoying an active lifestyle, speak with an orthopaedic provider at UPMC.
 Our skilled surgeons perform reverse total shoulder replacement in Williamsport and Wellsboro, PA.
-To receive the care you need, Find a Provider at Susquehanna Health.

 Are You a Candidate for Reverse Total Shoulder Replacement?